Pearl Blanche HOLMES

 (later Pearl Saunders)

-RNZAF Trade:
+WAAF Trade:

-Date of Enlistment: March 1942
+Date of Enlistment: 24th of March 1942

-Date of Demob:
+Date of Demob: 13th of September 1944

 Rank Achieved:

 She was farewelled from Arawa Hall by many of her friends in March 1942 as she departed to join the WAAF's.
 Also farewelled according to the newspaper notice was Joan Watts.
 See her entry for more details of the farewell dance.

-Pearl later married Alfred Saunders (see wedding notice below).
+Pearl married Alfred Milton Saunders, who had served with the 2 NZEF Divisional Cavalry, and the Long Range Desert Group on the 23rd of October 1943, at Claudelands, Hamilton.
 The following notice appeared in the Waikato Times newspaper on the 16th of November 1943:

 WEDDING